MicrosoftDocs/win32/desktop-src/Controls/theme-hit-test-retval.md

 ---
 title: Hit Test Return Values
-description: This section lists the hit test code values that are returned in the pwHitTestCode parameter of the HitTestThemeBackground function. ms.assetid: '95b4fc1a-2f9b-4464-b672-552d36b60c42'
+description: This section lists the hit test code values that are returned in the pwHitTestCode parameter of the HitTestThemeBackground function. ms.assetid: 95b4fc1a-2f9b-4464-b672-552d36b60c42 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Hit Test Return Values

-This section lists the hit test code values that are returned in the *pwHitTestCode* parameter of the [**HitTestThemeBackground**](hittestthemebackground.md) function.
+This section lists the hit test code values that are returned in the *pwHitTestCode* parameter of the [**HitTestThemeBackground**](/windows/win32/Uxtheme/nf-uxtheme-hittestthemebackground?branch=master) function.
 The code values returned depend on the hit test options specified in the *dwOptions* parameter of the **HitTestThemeBackground** function.
 For a list of the options, see [Hit Test Options](theme-hit-test-options.md).

 ## Return Values